Hi, I’m Jessi…

 I believe making something, however small, messy, or unfinished, can open doors that thinking alone cannot.

 I believe creativity is not a talent.
-It is a launguage that can be learned.
+It is a language that can be learned.
 A way of speaking when words are not enough.

 Lets get connected: @greycollectivehats